Oudri's fan-footed gecko

 Oudri's fan-footed gecko (Ptyodactylus oudrii), also known commonly as the Algerian fan-fingered gecko and Oudri's fan-fingered gecko, is a species of lizard in the family Phyllodactylidae.
 The species is endemic to the Maghreb region of northwestern Africa.

 Etymology

 The specific name, oudrii, is in honor of General Émile Oudri (1843–1919) of the French Foreign Legion.

 Geographic range

-P. oudrii is found in Algeria and Morocco.
+Ptyodactylus oudrii is found in Algeria and Morocco.

 Habitat

-The natural habitats of P. oudrii are subtropical or tropical dry shrubland and rocky areas.
+The natural habitats of Ptyodactylus oudrii are subtropical or tropical dry shrubland and rocky areas.